veganaize/closure-compiler/Flags-and-Options.md

 **--output_manifest VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
 Prints out a list of all the files in the compilation\.
-If \-\-dependency_mode=STRICT or LOOSE is specified, this will not include files that got dropped because they were not required\.
+If \-\-dependency_mode=PRUNE or PRUNE_LEGACY is specified, this will not include files that got dropped because they were not required\.
 The %outname% placeholder expands to the JS output file\.
 If you're using modularization, using %outname% will create a manifest for each module\.

 **--output_chunk_dependencies (--output_module_dependencies) VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>